 Specific details about Game Mode and how it’ll work are currently pretty thin, although Microsoft promises it will “optimise your Windows 10 PC for increased performance in gaming”.
 The new mode is already popping up in the latest Windows 10 preview build (15007), although, as it isn’t yet fully implemented, it’s not clear if activating the feature actually does anything.

-Microsoft acquired of last year.
+Microsoft acquired Beam in August of last year.
 While it's similar in many ways to the popular game-streaming service Twitch, Beam will also allow viewers to participate in the action in various unique ways, such as crowdsourcing in-game decisions or even playing along.

 - This is the best keyboard you can buy for your Windows PC